lacey-griffith/readme-generator/README.md

     * [Testing](#testing)
     * [Questions](#questions)

-    # Installation
-    install

     # Usage
-    testinnngg
+    this is how you use it no diggity

     # License
+    $ {createLicense(license)}
+    fix this :)

     # Contributions
-    lj

-    # Testing
-    testing
+    LJ

     # Questions
-    If you have any questions please contact me at lace.
+    If you have any questions please contact me at nahhh.
-    You can also visit my GitHub profile by clicking [here.](https://github.com/lace).
+    You can also visit my GitHub profile by clicking [here.](https://github.com/lacey).